jmacenka/jmacenka.github.io/_posts/tutorials/2023-01-08-example-setup-iot.md

 <!-- ![](https://cloud.macenka.de/core/preview?fileId=468270&x=1920&y=1080&a=true) -->
 # IoT Example Setup with Node-Red + InfluxDB + Grafana alongside automated CD pipeline utilizing Ansible + terraform

-Dear fellow digitalization Colleagues,
+Dear fellow digitalization colleagues,

-when dealing with digitalization in the sense of IoT in an industrial setup, you probably at some point come across the [Node-Red](https://nodered.org/) / [InfulxDB](https://www.influxdata.com/) / [Grafana](https://www.influxdata.com/) setup as of 2023.
+when dealing with digitalization in the sense of IoT in an industrial environment, you probably at some point come across the [Node-Red](https://nodered.org/) / [InfulxDB](https://www.influxdata.com/) / [Grafana](https://www.influxdata.com/) setup.
+At least this was the case for me as of 2022.

 I did so as well and will describe to you my journey together with some added code and snippets for building deployment pipelines that you can take as a starting point for your journey.